 If the calculation and publication of a CMS rate is permanently canceled, then the calculation agent may identify an alternative rate that it determines, in its sole discretion, represents the same or a substantially similar measure or benchmark as the applicable CMS rate, and the calculation agent may deem that rate (the "successor CMS rate") to be the applicable CMS rate.
-Upon the selection of any successor CMS rate by the calculation agent pursuant to this paragraph, references in this pricing supplement to the calculation agent will make such adjustments, if any, to any value of the applicable CMS rate that is used for purposes of the securities as it determines are appropriate in the circumstances.
+Upon the selection of any successor CMS rate by the calculation agent pursuant to this paragraph, references in this pricing supplement to the original CMS rate will no longer be deemed to refer to the original CMS rate and will be deemed instead to refer to that successor CMS rate for all purposes.
+In such event, the calculation agent will make such adjustments, if any, to any value of the applicable CMS rate that is used for purposes of the notes as it determines are appropriate in the circumstances.
 Upon any selection by the calculation agent of a successor CMS rate, the calculation agent will cause notice to be furnished to us and the trustee.